scarolan/azure-terraform-vault-workshop/docs/terraform/slides-tf.md

 .center[Example terraform code for building an Azure VM.]

 ???
-**"And finally we have option #3, Terraform.
+**And finally we have option #3, Terraform.
 Terraform uses a Domain Specific Language, or DSL that is designed to be both human-friendly and machine-readable.
 This is an example snippet of Terraform code.
 Now watch as I flip back to the previous slide.
-Would you rather have to write and maintain this complex and messy JSON, or this simple, compact terraform code?"**
+Would you rather have to write and maintain this complex and messy JSON, or this simple, compact terraform code?**

 Advance back to the previous slide to illustrate the difference between JSON and equivalent Terraform.